MiamiOH-CSE274/Portfolio/README.md

   special ability: Different companies are going to pay me different amounts of money, and the packets from the highest paying company should be sent out first.
 That is, if company X paid 20 and company Y paid 10, then X's packets always get sent before Y's packets.
 Y only gets to send packets if
   X doesn't have any waiting.
 Which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.

+	For this instance the only data structure I see being appropriate is a priority queue.
+You need to keep a list of all the packets waiting to be sent out over the network as well as which ones to send first (priority).
+A packet would get added to the end of the queue(FIFO), and then its priority would get considered.
+If it has a high priority it would get bumped up to the end of whichever priority it is.
+This structure would ensure that no packets from a company paying less would get sent out before any from a higher paying company got sent.
+As long as a higher paying company's packet is received before a lesser is sent, the higher will get sent.